djicecream12/AstroSimulations/Rocket_Trajectory_Sim/README.md

 # 🚀 Rocket Trajectory Simulator

-This project simulates the motion of a rocket using basic physics.
-It visualizes vertical or parabolic launch paths, incorporating gravity and initial velocity.
+This project simulates a vertically launched rocket's motion considering gravitational force, air drag, and thrust.
+The program calculates and plots real-time altitude, velocity, and time until the rocket returns to the ground.
+It displays key performance stats like maximum altitude and total flight duration.

 ---